sylwiaSekula/Air_Quality/README.md

 - **Prophet** and **AutoARIMA** both exhibit slightly higher errors compared to the top two performers.
 Prophet reports a MAE of 3.35 and a MAPE of 0.22, while AutoARIMA shows a MAE of 3.65 and a slightly elevated MAPE of 0.24.

-Considering the above metrics, **Holt-Winters (Exponential Smoothing)** seems to be the most suitable model for predicting this specific dataset and task, **XGBoost** is a good choice too.
+Considering the above metrics, both **Holt-Winters (Exponential Smoothing)** and **XGBoost** seem to be the most suitable model for predicting this specific dataset and task.